General solution of the exceptional Hermite differential equation and its minimal surface representation: Introduction

 \section{Introduction}

 Over the last decade, the problem of exceptional orthogonal polynomials (XOPs) has generated a great deal of interest and activity in several areas of mathematics and physics.
-Most of these activities focused on Jacobi and Laguerre XOPs (see \textit{e.g.} \cite{Bonneux2019,Bonneux2018a,Gomez-Ullate2010a,Gomez-Ullate2010,Ho2012,Liaw2015,Odake2010a,Quesne2008,Quesne2012,Sasaki2010} and references therein), Hermite XOPs (see \textit{e.g.} \cite{Bonneux2018,Gomez-Ullate2014,Gomez-Ullate2018,Gomez-Ullate2013,Gomez-Ullate2016,Kuijlaars2015}) and multi-indexed orthogonal polynomials (see \textit{e.g.} \cite{Odake2012,Odake2013a,Odake2013b,Odake2017a} and references therein).
-XOPs have been shown to play an essential role in several branches of physics, mostly related to the quantum harmonic oscillator.
-In particular, Jacobi XOPs were applied to the description of the Kepler-Coulomb quantum model in \cite{Hoque2018} and were seen as having an electrostatic interpretation in \cite{Dimitrov2014}.
-Moreover, Hermite XOPs were applied to the description of coherent states in \cite{Hoffmann2018}.
+Most of these activities focused on Jacobi and Laguerre XOPs (see \textit{e.g.} \cite{Bonneux2019,Bonneux2018a,Gomez-Ullate2010,Ho2012,Liaw2015,Odake2010a,Quesne2008,Quesne2012,Sasaki2010} and references therein), Hermite XOPs (see \textit{e.g.} \cite{Bonneux2018,Gomez-Ullate2014,Gomez-Ullate2018,Gomez-Ullate2013,Gomez-Ullate2016,Kuijlaars2015}) and multi-indexed orthogonal polynomials (see \textit{e.g.} \cite{Odake2013a,Odake2013b} and references therein).
+Exceptional orthogonal polynomials have been shown to play an essential role in several branches of physics, mostly related to the quantum harmonic oscillator.
+In particular, Jacobi XOPs were applied to the description of the Kepler-Coulomb quantum model \cite{Hoque2018} and were seen as having an electrostatic interpretation \cite{Dimitrov2014}.
+Hermite XOPs appeared first in the context of a time-independent Schr{\"o}dinger problem \cite{Dubov1992,Dubov1994,Samsonov1996}.
+They were also applied to the description of coherent states \cite{Hoffmann2018}.

-The results obtained in \cite{Gomez-Ullate2014} for the construction of Hermite XOPs were so promising that it seems to be worthwhile to study a particular case of Hermite XOPs corresponding to a codimension of two by an analytical method.
-We demonstrate the links between Hermite XOPs and minimal surfaces immersed in the $\frak{su}(2)$ Lie algebra.
-For this purpose, it is convenient to write the structural equations of these surfaces in terms of the moving frame using $2\times 2$ matrices.
-In particular, in \cite{Chalifour2019}, such a description was applied to the investigation of classical orthogonal polynomials \cite{Szego1939} and their link with special classes of minimal surfaces associated with the Hermite, Bessel, Chebyshev, Legendre, Laguerre, Gegenbauer and Jacobi polynomials.